codekirua/Study-App/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

 - Inspired by Anki's spaced repetition system
 - Design influenced by modern productivity apps
 - Built with love for students and lifelong learners

-## 📞 Support

-If you have any questions or run into issues:
-- Open an issue on GitHub
-- Check the documentation
-- Review the code comments for implementation details

 ---